modflowpy/flopy/docs/make_release.md

         ```
         python -c 'import flopy; flopy.mf6.utils.generate_classes(branch="master", backup=False)'
         ```
-    5. Run `black` on the updated MODFLOW 6 package classes by running the following from the root directory:
+    6. Run `isort` on the updated MODFLOW 6 package classes by running the following from the root directory:

         ```
+        isort .
+        ```
+    7. Run `black` on the updated MODFLOW 6 package classes by running the following from the root directory:

+        ```
-        black flopy/mf6
+        black .
         ```